MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 <!-- ---------- -->
 ###### APIs for Window to Visual hosting

-For a list of APIs that can be used when configuring WebView2 for Windowed hosting or Window to Visual hosting, see [Rendering WebView2 in non-framework apps](./overview-features-apis.md##rendering-webview2-in-non-framework-apps) in _Overview of WebView2 features and APIs_.
+For a list of APIs that can be used when configuring WebView2 Window to Visual hosting (or for Windowed hosting), see [Rendering WebView2 in non-framework apps](./overview-features-apis.md##rendering-webview2-in-non-framework-apps) in _Overview of WebView2 features and APIs_.

 <!-- ------------------------------ -->